shosephiroth/Shosephiroth/README.md

 My name is Sho and here's a little bit about me:

 - 😄 Pronouns: ...
 He / Him
+- - 💬 Ask me about ...
+Music and Tech
-- 🔭 I’m currently working on: ...
-Some personal projects; stay tuned!
+- 🔭 I’m currently working on:
+  - Projects for my portfolio - https://matthewharris.built2chill.com/
+  - One of my music projects
+  - Custom GPTs and Tools
 - 🌱 I’m currently learning: ...
 Math (re-learning, actually.
 I plan to re-enroll in school for Computer Science).

 <!--